thedev132/hcb/dev-docs/guides/intrafi-sweeps.md

 RawIntrafiTransaction.create(date_posted: tx[:Date], memo: tx[:"Account Activity"], amount_cents: tx[:Amount] * 100)
 ```

-All IntraFi transactions should be mapped to the HCB Sweeps organization; *
+All IntraFi transactions should be mapped to the HCB Sweeps organisation; *
 *except** for Interest Capitalization transactions.
 These are auto-mapped to
 **Hack Foundation Interest Earnings**.

 After a batch of transactions has imported, HCB Sweep's balance should be
 exactly zero since all deposits and withdrawals are paired (and cancel each
 other out).
-In practice, a delay/time difference in syncing transactions between
+In practice, a delay / time difference in syncing transactions between
 banks could cause the balance to be non-zero.
 However _in theory_, it should be
 zero.